 Cinecon screenings take place at the Lloyd E. Rigler Theatre at the Egyptian located at 6712 Hollywood Blvd.
 The historic Egyptian theater was renovated and restored in 1998 by the American Cinematheque group.
 They managed to maintain the historic integrity of the theater while installing state of the art projection and sound equipment making it the optimum venue for all formats of film.

 Our Memorabilia show and book signings take place a few blocks down the street at the Loews Hollywood Hotel at 1755 North Highland Avenue.
 The Loews Hollywood Hotel is the cornerstone of the Hollywood and Highland Entertainment complex which features retail stores, fast food eateries, movie theaters, restaurants and also houses the Dolby Theater which is the home of the Academy Awards.
 Cinecon attendees receive a special discount when booking their accommodations at the Loews.
-This year the Memorabilia show and book signings normally located in the 3rd floor meeting area of the hotel will be relocated to the mezzanine level (second floor).
+Our Memorabilia show and book signings will be located in the 3rd floor meeting area of the hotel along with our registration table.

 The festival begins Thursday afternoon with pre-registration packets available at noon at the hotel registration table and walk-up registration will begin shortly after that.
 The packets contain the Cinecon program, film schedule, and Cinecon badge.
-The Thursday films start at 6:00 and run to about midnight.
+This year our Thursday night festivities will begin with a opening night reception in the Eqyptian Theater forecourt to be followed with a special screening of Buster Keaton's Steamboat Bill, Jr. witch will feature a live score performed by the Famous Players Orchestra.
+The rest of the films will run to about midnight.
 (See the Cinecon schedule for show times for the rest of the weekend).

 The Memorabilia show (and book signing event) will run Thursday through Saturday (click here for hours).